 Because it is through Musa, team member of the Foundation, that the Foundation went looking for a suitable veterinarian for operative castration!

-Now that other Bedouin see the difference, even an elderly Bedouin has now changed his point of view and now wants to castrate his camels too!
+Now that other Bedouin see the difference, even an elderly Bedouin has now changed his point of view and now his camels have been castrated too!

 In search for a good veterinarian